graehu/tdb/readme.md

 Commands:
 add:            Make a record when text is supplied.
 Otherwise, open an editor to write one.
 edit:           Open an editor with some view of the database, see options.
-record:         Make a record when text is supplied, immediately open it for edit.
 rm:             Move matching records to the archive.
 show:           Print records to the cmdline, see options below.
 tui:            Text ui, very similar to 'less' on linux.